smartopsacademy/bigmarker-action-for-elementor-pro-forms/README.md

 No, you don't and that's the main reason that I created this plugin, so you can integrate both BigMarker and Elementor without knowing how to code.

 ## Changelog

+### 1.1.2 - 2021-01-25
+* Reorganised files into the includes/ dir
+* Only init the class if the relevant Elementor Pro class exists to prevent fatal errors
+* Moved action init to the main class as a public function

 ### 1.1.1 - 2021-01-22
 * Changed name to comply Wordpress restrictions